miikkako/simple-gameoflife/README.md

-# A simple Game of Life
+# Game of Life
- Written in python, playing instructions in-game https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+ A simple _Game of Life_ written in python, playing instructions in-game https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ### Options: choose one